Makan-Ar/abnb-listing-matching/README.md

             └──  models             <- Scripts to define + train models and then use trained models to make predictions

    **Data directory**

-   Must be created separate from this repo.
+   Separate from this repo.
+Referenced in `src/.env`.
+Will be automatically created as needed.
 Not version controlled as of now.
-Referenced in `src/.env`.

       ├── data
-         ├── external       <- Data from third party sources.
-         ├── interim        <- Intermediate data that has been transformed.
-         ├── processed      <- The final, canonical data sets for modeling.
          └── raw            <- The original, immutable data dump.

    **Artifacts directory**

-   Must be created separate from this repo.
+   Separate from this repo.
+Referenced in `src/.env`.
+Will be automatically created as needed.
 Not version controlled as of now.
-Referenced in `src/.env`.

       ├── artifacts
-         ├── simulations    <- simulation results and outputs └── models         <- Trained and serialized models, model predictions, or model summaries
+         ├── hugging_face_cache    <- simulation results and outputs
+         └── models         <- Trained and serialized models, model predictions, or model summaries
 --------